ghodratii/timeline-calendar/readme.txt

 == Changelog ==

+= 1.1 =
+* Auto enable of Jalali Calendar when wp-jalali is enable.
+* Display correct form of Farsi numbers when converting number has been enable in wp-jalali.
+* Fix empty displaying of calendar when no record found for three days or today.
+* From now, if display method has been set on today, "Hide empty days" feature will not work anymore.
+* Fix removing new options on uninstall page.
+* Translations for English has been updated.

 = 1.0.3 =
 * Added an option for displaying an excerpt instead of full event text.
 * Added an option for specify character  limit for excerpt.